tessy1234/data_science/README.md

 # Data science in action:
-Demonstration of machine learning and deep learning applied to real world tasks.
+Demonstration of Machine Learning and Deep Learning applied to real world tasks.

 Attention: Choose the right model for the right problem!

-What is Data Science all about?
+**What is Data Science all about?**

-Data Science covers following topics:
+*Data Science* covers following topics:

 1. Data Engineering
 2. Data Visualization + Statistics